IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 * A controller takes requests from a management system or other application, which are then communicated via an abstracted northbound interface.
 This interface transmits data objects that describe the needed transport slices in terms of service level objectives (SLO).
 * These requests are assumed to be translated by one or more underlying systems, which establish specific transport slice instances, using specific implementation techniques (such as MPLS) implemented on top of the underlying network infrastructure.

-Section 3 of [draft-ietf-teas-enhanced-vpn] provides an example architecture that might apply in using the technology described in that document.
+Section 3 of {{I-D.ietf-teas-enhanced-vpn}} provides an example architecture that might apply in using the technology described in that document.

 ## Management systems or other applications